genestack/admin-docs/docs/usage/tools/odm-api/data-retrieving.md

-# Usage of Python and R SDK
+# Usage of Python and R API-SDK

 ODM APIs empower you to do large-scale, cross-study, and cross-omics analysis on-the-fly.
 The ODM OpenAPI Specification can be reviewed at `GENESTACK_ENDPOINT_ADDR/swagger/helper/`,